What is Aromasin® (exemestane)?

-Exemestane is marketed by Pfizer.
-There are several generic versions of this medication available under the name exemestane tablets.
+There are several generic versions of this medicine available under the name exemestane tablets.

 How does exemestane work?

-Breast cancers are classified as hormone receptor-positive (HR+) if they have hormone receptors on the surface of their cells.
-In HR+ breast cancers, hormones such as estrogen can bind to the receptors and stimulate the cancer cell’s growth.
+Breast cancers are defined as hormone receptor-positive (HR+) if they have hormone receptors on the surface of their cells.
+In HR+ breast cancers, hormones like estrogen can bind to the receptors.
+This stimulates the cancer cell’s growth.1

-In postmenopausal women, estrogens in the body are created when androgens are converted to estrone and estradiol by the enzyme aromatase.
+In women past menopause, estrogens are created when androgens are converted to estrone and estradiol by the enzyme aromatase.
 Exemestane is an aromatase inhibitor.
-It helps to block the action of aromatase, significantly lowering the levels of estrogen in the body.1
+It helps block the action of aromatase.
+This lowers the levels of estrogen in the body, which slows or stops the growth of the cancer.1

-What are some of the possible side effects of exemestane?
+What are the possible side effects of exemestane?

-The most common side effects experienced by patients with advanced breast cancer taking exemestane include1:
+The most common side effects of exemestane include:1

 These are not all the possible side effects of exemestane.
-Patients should talk to their doctor about what to expect with treatment with exemestane.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with exemestane.